istSOS/istSOS4/docs/mkdocs/docs/tutorial/authorization.md

 ## Check it

-Go to the interactive docs at: http://localhost:8018/istsos4/v1.1/docs
+Navigate to the interactive documentation at: `/docs`

 You will see something like this: